-This study examines whether, and to what extent, individual CEOs and CFOs affect firms’ financial misreporting after controlling for known time-varying firm-specific determinants, year fixed effects, and firm fixed effects.
-We construct a manager-firm matched panel data set that tracks individual CEOs and CFOs across firms over the period 1995-2016 and use three different methods to identify manager-specific effects, i.e., the manager mobility method, the connectedness method, and the spell method.
-Irrespective of the method applied, we document that both CEO-specific and CFO-specific effects explain a statistically and economically significant proportion of the cross-sectional variation in firms’ financial misreporting.
-Our results further indicate that CFOs play an economically larger role in firms’ financial misreporting than CEOs, and this CFO effect is even more pronounced for fraudulent irregularities.
-Overall, our study highlights the important role of CEOs and, especially, CFOs in determining firms’ beyond-GAAP reporting outcomes.
+This study examines the relative importance of CEOs and CFOs for firms’ financial misreporting.
+We leverage the concept of “manager style” to investigate to what extent CEOs versus CFOs incrementally affect financial misreporting after controlling for known determinants and an extensive set of fixed effects.
+Specifically, we construct a manager-firm matched panel data set that tracks individual CEOs and CFOs across firms over the period 1995-2016 and combine three different methods to identify style effects, i.e., the manager mobility method, the connectedness method, and the spell method.
+Irrespective of the method applied, we document that CFOs play a more relevant role in firms’ financial misreporting than CEOs.
+Moreover, we find that the larger relative influence of CFOs vis-à-vis CEOs is even more pronounced in cases of fraudulent misreporting.
+Overall, our study highlights the importance of the CFO as the key player in the beyond-GAAP setting.